labs14-brav/Frontend/README.md

 ## Other Scripts

-🚫replace these examples with your own

-    * typecheck - runs the TypeScript compiler
-    * build - creates a build of the application
+    * build - creates a build of the application.
-    * start - starts the production server after a build is created
+    * start - starts the production server after a build is created.
-    * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them
+    * test - runs tests.

 # Contributing